 In fact, American University’s College of Arts and Sciences faculty have secured grants from organizations including NASA, NIH, and the National Science Foundation.
 This has more than doubled their research funding over the past few years.

 “DC is the center of many things,” says Ahsan-Bracciale.
 “There are a lot of opportunities for students to get real-world experience.”
-Both undergraduates and graduates can pursue internships, with many students doing internships for credit.
+Students can pursue internships, with many options also offering the chance to earn course credits.

 Having so many top employers nearby also means American University is able to attract impressive faculty who have real-world experience and know the most up-to-date trends in their fields.
 “It also gives students an opportunity to make connections, which can lead to internships, which in turn can lead to employment opportunities,” Ahsan-Bracciale adds.